History of the British 1st Division (1809–1909): 1870s

 Following the Franco-Prussian War (1870–71), the British Army reviewed and attempted to implement an organisation similar to that used by the Prussian Army.
 The resulting 1875 mobilisation scheme called for 24 divisions spread across eight army corps.
 These formations did not exist and the scheme looked for scattered units to merge in a time of crisis.
-This method was used to form three divisions, including the 1st, in 1871 when regular, reserve, militia, and yeomanry units—as well as volunteers from across the UK—converged on Aldershot, Hampshire.
+This method was used to form three divisions, including the 1st, in 1871 when regular, reserve, militia, and yeomanry units—as well as volunteers from across the UK—converged on Aldershot, Hampshire, for training.

-In January 1879, the Anglo-Zulu War broke out; over the following three months, back-and-forth fighting included the battles of Isandlwana and the Rorke's Drift.
-Reinforcements were dispatched to Natal to prepare for a second invasion of Zululand, which resulted in the formation of two divisions and included No. 1 Division, which consisted of British, colonial, and African troops; and was 9,215 men strong.
+In January 1879, the Anglo-Zulu War broke out; over the following three months, back-and-forth fighting included the battles of Isandlwana and Rorke's Drift.
+Reinforcements were dispatched to Natal to prepare for a second invasion of Zululand, which resulted in the formation of two divisions.
+No. 1 Division consisted of British, colonial, and African troops, and was 9,215 men strong.
 The division made a slow advance into Zululand along the coastal plain, established forts and improved infrastructure as it moved, and was not engaged in combat.
 At the close of the campaign, the division was near Port Durnford on the uMlalazi River and accepted the surrender of neighbouring Zulus.
 With the war over, the division was broken up in July.
-Frances Colenso, who wrote about the campaign, stated "an earlier advance and a little dash would have given the laurels of the second campaign to the 1st Division ... but it was not to be".
+Frances Colenso, who wrote about the campaign, stated: "An earlier advance and a little dash would have given the laurels of the second campaign to the 1st Division ... but it was not to be".
 According to Craig Stockings, Lieutenant-General Garnet Wolseley, who had arrived to oversee the final stage of the campaign, considered the division to have been "entirely irrelevant".